UN Says 800,000 Have Fled Fierce Fighting In Rafah

 An AFP reporter said air strikes and artillery pounded eastern Rafah as warplanes overflew the city on Gaza's border with Egypt.

-More than 10 days into the Israeli operation in Rafah that sparked an exodus of Palestinians, fighting between Israeli forces and Palestinian militants has also flared again in northern Gaza.
+More than 10 days into what the army called a "limited" operation in Rafah that sparked an exodus of Palestinians, fighting between Israeli forces and Palestinian fighters has also flared again in northern Gaza.

+Israel said in early January it had dismantled Hamas's command structure in the north, but the army said Hamas - whose October 7 surprise attack sparked the war - had been "in complete control here in Jabalia until we arrived a few days ago".

 Hamas slammed what it called Israel's "escalating crimes of the occupation" and "intensified brutal raids" on Jabalia, saying they had killed dozens of civilians and wounded hundreds more.